Shipping - UK delivery Free P&P over £75 Orders placed between Christmas & New Year will be despatched from 6 Jan

-Enjoy a trip to Robert's gallery in Thixendale | Visiting info - Opening times - Directions
+Enjoy a trip to Robert's gallery in Thixendale | New exhibition Visiting info - Opening times - Directions

-Turning white for winter | charting bandita the stoat's story
+Turning white for winter | charting the transition of a stoat named Bandita

-Turning white for winter | charting bandita the stoat's story
+Turning white for winter | charting the transition of a stoat named Bandita

-Turning white for winter | charting bandita the stoat's story
+Turning white for winter | charting the transition of a stoat named Bandita

 A handful of animal species have the remarkable ability to turn white in winter in order to match the snows of the season and the transition, which in the UK applies to ptarmigan - a genus of bird related to grouse - mountain hares and stoats, is something that fascinates me.
 Neither mountain hares nor ptarmigan are found in Yorkshire and although I have photographed and painted both, I haven’t had the opportunity to watch their transformations over any length of time.
+Stoats, however, are widespread across the British Isles.

 But only a few stoats actually have the ability to turn white and these occur mainly in mountainous regions where snowfall is protracted.
 Sightings here in Yorkshire are rare.
 So when two winters ago, wildlife surveillance cameras hidden in my garden on the Yorkshire Wolds captured a female stoat halfway through her transition from chestnut-brown to white, I was delighted at the opportunity to record the process as it played out on my doorstep.

 It was a cold winter and I had to step up my surveillance to follow this ghostly animal against the winter whiteout.
 By now she was a pure white except for a band of chestnut fur around her eyes, which made her look as though she was wearing a mask.
-I named her Bandita in recognition of this marking and she has since become famous, starring in a BBC Natural World documentary which also featured on PBS in America thanks to my intensive surveillance.
+I named this stoat Bandita in recognition of this marking and she has since become famous, starring in a BBC Natural World documentary which also featured on PBS in America thanks to my intensive surveillance.

 Interestingly it wasn’t until Bandita had spent a year here and I had seen her transform from summer brown to snow white and back again that I realised I already knew this individual stoat.
 She was actually a stoat that had been born here two years previously and when I first started watching her I had named her Tash, after a thin ‘moustache’ line that crosses her muzzle.
 I follow the individual lives of animals closely for my paintings and this particular family of stoats have lived in my garden for generations.
 I know each individual well and so for me not to have recognised this stoat demonstrates just how effective its winter coat is as a disguise.